The department is deploying teams of officers to areas where gun crimes are on the rise.

 The Neighborhood Safety Teams will target the highest crime neighborhoods where 80% of the city's gun crime occurs.

-They're tasked with taking guns off the street and are a key part of Adams' crime-fighting plan, targeting 30 precincts where 80% of the city's violent crime happens.
+The Neighborhood Safety Teams are tasked with taking guns off the street and are a key part of Mayor Eric Adam's crime-fighting plan.

 * Get Eyewitness News Delivered

 * Download the abc7NY app for breaking news alerts